trivago/gollum/README.md

 You can use the supplied make file to trigger cross platform builds.
 Make will produce ready to deploy .tar.gz files with the corresponding platform builds.
 This does require a cross platform golang build.
-Valid make targets (besides all and clean) are:
- * freebsd
- * linux
- * mac
- * pi
- * win
+For details see the "build" section below.

 ## Usage